 As we discussed in, Understanding of Pointers in C, pointers are address holders.
-Pointers points to an address of a variable, or a function or even it can points to a pointer.
+Pointers points to an address of a variable, or a function or even it can points to another pointer.
 Through this article, we are going to discuss Pointer to Pointer concepts in C.

 A pointer to pointer, points to an address of a pointer.